Rayquaza01/hackysu-2023/README.md

 # hackysu-2023
-A submission for HackYSU 2023
+A submission for HackYSU 2023 (Winner in Category "Best Use of React and/or FastAPI")

 Created by Joe Jarvis and Sam Macchione